-MyMemo is a highly customizable memory game for young children that can be used in a variety of educational settings.
+MyMemo is a highly customizable memory game suitable for both children and adults in a variety of educational settings.
 Here are a few suggestions we’ve received from users:

 Press on a card to flip it.
 Match two cards and you will hear an audio recording, if one has been added to the image.
-If you are playing with a split deck, such as the standard animals deck, you should match cards that are associated with each other but not identical.
+While playing, the counter in the lower left corner keeps track of how many turns are played.
+If you are playing with a split deck, such as the standard animal deck, you should match cards that are associated with each other but not identical.
 For example, a cow matches with a calf.
 Split decks are shown with two cards on the deck selection screen.

 Press the refresh button in the top right corner to start a new game (while also changing the card background image), and the back arrow in the top left corner to go back to the deck selection menu.